Startups made easy. Sorted.

 Not unless you’re subject to US capital gains tax (for example, this could happen if you have a permanent establishment in the US).
 So, if you’re a foreign investor and aren’t required to file a US federal income tax return, you can’t take advantage of QSBS tax relief.
 You should consult a tax professional to understand your specific tax obligations.

 The company I’m investing in didn’t initially set up as a C corporation.
-Can it still issue QSBS?
+Can it still benefit from QSBS?

 If the company I’m investing in is raising funds, does the $50 million limit for QSBS include the new investment?